EngRajabi/MediatR.Useful.Behaviors/README.md

 **Package** - [MediatR.Useful.Behavior](https://www.nuget.org/packages/MediatR.Useful.Behavior/)

-**Currently, there are 4 very popular and efficient behaviors in this package
+**Currently, there are 5 very popular and efficient behaviors in this package
 - Automatic caching with many features
 - Automatic validation
 - Automatic logging of unknown errors
 - Logging slow commands
+- Rate Limit

 Add the package to your application using